 What is PRP?

 PRP stands for Platelet Rich Plasma.
-A simple in-office non-surgical procedure which uses a concentrated serum processed from your own blood in conjunction with micro-needling rejuvenates the skin, promotes healing, and stimulates collagen growth.
+A simple in-office non-surgical procedure which uses a concentrated serum processed from your own blood in conjunction with micro-needling.
+It rejuvenates the skin, promotes healing, and stimulates collagen growth.

 The use of Platelet Rich Plasma (PRP) delivered directly to the dermis enhances the micro-needling treatment for expedited healing and strengthening the skin’s tissue.
 The PRP also has factors which stimulate the blood supply to the skin to create a look of glow and overall refreshing rejuvenation.